treasuryguild/treasury-apis/docs/github-project-api.md

 # GitHub Project Details API Documentation

 This API route fetches details for a GitHub Project (ProjectV2) using the GitHub GraphQL API.
-Depending on the provided parameters, it will query for either an organization-level project or a repository-level project.
+While the API supports both organization-level and repository-level projects, the most common use case is for repository-level projects.
 All requests require a valid API key.

 ---